gruntjs/grunt-contrib-csslint/docs/csslint-options.md

 Type: `Boolean`
 Default value: `false`

-If the absoluteFilePathsForFormatters option is specified, the file names in the generated reports are absolute.
+If the absoluteFilePathsForFormatters option is specified and set to `true`, the file names in the generated reports are absolute.